babelfish-for-postgresql/babelfish_project_website/_internals/system-views.md

 - `sys.types`
 - `sys.views`

-The content and the structure of these views are as compatible with MS SQL as technically possible.
+The content and the structure of these views are as compatible with Microsoft SQL Server as technically possible.
 If you want to find out more check out the [Microsoft documentation](https://docs.microsoft.com/en-us/sql/relational-databases/system-catalog-views/object-catalog-views-transact-sql?view=sql-server-ver15) describing this functionality.